- Apply Today

 How the applicant is eligible for the Diversity Fellowship,

-How his/her presence on campus will enhance the richness of the Marquette experience, and
+How their presence on campus will enhance the richness of the Marquette experience, and

-How he/she intends to use his/her Marquette experience to benefit others.
+How they intend to use their Marquette experience to benefit others.

 A one-page letter of nomination from the department director of graduate studies, and